rebellabs/prize-pool-proto/README.md

 yarn hardhat test
 ```

-In order to run a local mock node and deploy your contract you can use the following:
+In order to run a ganache local node and deploy your contract you can use the following:

 ```shell
 yarn hardhat node